potpiejimmy/dncash-io/README.md

 dncash-io uses Winston for logging.
 The main server log file is server.log.
 Check ./util/logging.ts to see how the logging is configured.

-### DevOps / Deploy AWS
+### DevOps / Deploy on AWS

-To deploy to AWS Elastic Beanstalk, install the AWS EB CLI.
-Then run
+To deploy to an Elastic Beanstalk instance from the command line, install the AWS EB CLI.
+Create an IAM user for API access credentials on AWS.
+Create a Node.js environment in EB with the name "dncash-io-env" via

+    eb create dncash-io-env

+This will create a load-balanced EB environment for Node.js.
+In the AWS console, create a database in the EB environment configuration (mysql-5.6 is fine), open the security group's inbound rule temporarily to execute the database setup remotely.
+To run the mysql commands given above against the remote DB, add "-h hostname" to the mysql commands:

+    mysql -h aws-rds-endpoint-host ...

+Set the DB_HOST environment variable in the EB environment configuration to point to the database endpoint.

+For SSL, set up a Route 53 domain name and request a wildcard certificate in Certificate Manager.
+Connect the Hosted Zone to the EB's load balancer via an Alias entry in the Hosted Zone.
+Next, setup an HTTPS listener on the load balancer using the certificate.

+For deployment from the console, simply run:

     npm run deploy